davidgarland/types/README.md

 # Types

-Some experiments in type systems.
-Most of what is found here is my own adaptation of concepts covered by other people in the hopes of giving a compact implementation and thorough explanation of how the systems work.
+Some experiments in type systems, with the intent of acting as a reference implementation or learning aid for those who want a comprehensible, complete source with some "literate code"-style write-ups.
+Most (or all) of the work found here is based on work by others, either from reference implementations or directly from a research paper, or some combination of the two.